InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 After running the provisioning application successfully, in the Talaria TWO Console you will notice the logs detailed below :
 - The device connects to the DPS server with the `ID Scope` and communicates with the enrollment entity named `Registration ID` we provided.

-For our example names we used / created in this document, you will notice below logs among other appearing logs :
+For the example names of IoT Hub, devices, DPS ID Scope and enrollment we used / created in this document, you will notice below logs among other appearing logs :
+(Actual logs will reflect names of the Hub, devices, ID Scope and DPS enrollment you have actually used.
+Example logs provided here are just for reference.)

 A connection with the username :
 ```